 The recovery time needed for endoscopic carpal tunnel release surgery is typically shorter than the open surgery.
 The symptoms in the fingers and hand may disappear gradually over a period.
 A note of caution should be mentioned here: Carpal Tunnel Surgery should only be performed where there is significant muscle weakness noted or when the conservative management failed to provide any relief.
 It must be kept in mind that the open or the endoscopic surgical methods or surgical interventions do not constitute a cure.
 These are a measure taken to relieve pressure.
 Often most that have had a carpal tunnels surgery will experience a re-flare-up of their condition.

-Are there any Complications to the Carpal Tunnel Surgery?
+Are there any Complications to the Wrist Surgery?

-Which is Better Carpal Tunnel Surgery or Non-Surgical Treatments?
+Which is Better Wrist Surgery or Non-Surgical Treatments?

 Effective non-surgical treatments are always better.
 Even the least invasive surgical intervention leads to scar tissues, malfunction and eventually pain, months or years later.
 The one thing that everyone agrees is that surgery should be the absolute last option.
 Unfortunately, many doctors and patients alike opt for surgery prematurely when it comes to carpal tunnel treatment in Malaysia.